 Yes.
 It has always been the case that you should be able to provide evidence that a cost has been incurred for each expense.

-For further information on expenses you can access our online expense form or read our guidance documents here.
+For further information on expenses you can access our online expense form or read or guidance documents.